Skip to main content

 Suitable for: global brands with complex CX needs

-Sprinklr is an enterprise-grade social media management platform that’s used by global brands to unify customer engagement across more than 30 channels, including social, email, messaging, and voice.
+Sprinklr is an enterprise-grade platform used by global brands to manage customer engagement across more than 30 channels, including social media, email, messaging, and voice.
+It is one of the most comprehensive platforms on the market and is built for large, multinational organisations with dedicated MarTech teams and the operational complexity to match.

 Key Features:

-• Enterprise-scale social media management across 30+ channels including social media and email
+• Social media management across 30+ channels including social, email and messaging

-• Unified customer experience platform (social + CX + support)
+• Unified customer experience platform spanning social, support and marketing

 Summary: